-Throttling allows you to limit the number of hits to an API during a given period of time, typically to protect your APIs from security attacks and your backend services from overuse, regulate traffic according to infrastructure limitations and to regulate usage for monetization.
-For information on different levels of throttling in WSO2 Cloud, see Throttling tiers.
+Throttling allows you to limit the number of hits to an API during a given period, typically to protect your APIs from security attacks and your backend services from overuse, regulate traffic according to infrastructure limitations and to regulate usage for monetization.
+For information on different levels of throttling in WSO2 API Manager (WSO2 API-M), see Throttling tiers.

 This tutorial uses the